It’s a story many of you already know well. For those new to the ENV adventure:

 In this tiny space, Silvia is literally doing virtually everything by hand.
 She tends the 30 or so barrels stacked in the space carefully, tasting and re-tasting to learn how each is developing and gaining a deep understanding of each cask’s unique character, strengths, and weaknesses.
 Multiple blending trials allow Silvia to explore how her charges work together (or don’t), and create an ideal marriage that lets each site and varietal shine without fighting or overwhelming each other.

 Even the packaging is by hand!
 Silvia dips each bottle in wax by hand and decorates each cardboard six-pack with a unique, often whimsical, drawing in pencil, pen, and marker.
 You won’t often hear us get all enthusiastic about the box a wine comes in, but this year’s artwork – each box unique – is the most charming yet, echoing some of the exuberance and down to earth elegance you’ll find in the wines.

-Although the wines just get better and better, Silvia and Jonas have agreed to hold prices steady again this year.
-No, they are not inexpensive.
-But I’d argue that they represent extraordinary value – especially at the mix/match case prices – for a region where even mediocre bottlings achieve $70+ price tags.
-Come on Saturday and taste; that’s really all the justification the wines need.
+The wines just get better and better, and no, they are not inexpensive.
+But I’d argue that they represent extraordinary value for a region where even mediocre bottlings achieve $70+ price tags.